 And that's such an amazing privilege because it's reminding us that when Jesus forgives us, he doesn't just tolerate us.
 He honors us.
-Honors us with responsibility, opportunity and privilege in his kingdom.
+Honors us with responsibility, opportunity, and privilege in his kingdom.

-And that means that if you are a Christian or if you become a Christian, you're not just forgiven for the past, you're commissioned for the future.
+And that means that if you are a Christian, you're not just forgiven for the past, you're commissioned for the future.
 And that's why it's so crucial that your sins are not dragging you down again and again because Jesus has got far better things for you than to go around feeling guilty and useless.